Generalized fibre sums of 4-manifolds and the canonical class: A formula for the canonical class

 which gives the contribution

 to the canonical class.
 The formula for $K_X$ can be written more symmetrically by also using the class $\Sigma_X'=R_C+\Sigma_X$, induced from the push-off on the $N$ side.
 We then get:

-\begin{thm} Let $X=M\#_{\Sigma_M=\Sigma_N}N$ be a symplectic generalized fibre sum of closed oriented symplectic 4-manifolds $M$ and $N$ along embedded symplectic surfaces $\Sigma_M,\Sigma_N$ of genus $g$ which represent indivisible homology classes and are oriented by the symplectic forms.
+\begin{thm} Let $X=M\#_{\Sigma_M=\Sigma_N}N$ be a symplectic generalized fibre sum of closed oriented symplectic 4-manifolds $M$ and $N$ along embedded symplectic surfaces $\Sigma_M,\Sigma_N$ of genus $g$ and self-intersection zero which represent indivisible homology classes and are oriented by the symplectic forms.
 Suppose that the cohomology of $M$, $N$ and $X$ is torsion free.
-Choose a basis for $H^2(X;\mathbb{Z})$ as in Theorem \ref{formula H^2 no torsion}, where the split classes are constructed from surfaces $S_i^M, S_i^N$ as in Section \ref{subsection defn split surfaces Si} and Remark \ref{rem on construction of Ri Si}.
+Choose a normal form basis for $H^2(X;\mathbb{Z})$ as in Theorem \ref{formula H^2 no torsion}.
 Then the canonical class of $X$ is given by

 where